Since December 2024, Emporia has had a number of hits to the local economy.

 When it comes to large-scale economic development, Kansas Lieutenant Governor and Commerce Department Secretary David Toland says there are potential partners and “a lot of opportunities” to be had in Emporia, given facilities, highway access, rail availability, broadband, higher education and other components.

-Toland says Commerce is doing what it can to match over 300 leads to locations across Kansas, and he says Emporia is well suited for projects in advanced manufacturing, food processing and logistics.
-Toland says he is pleased with the overall willingness he saw Monday to move forward with economic development, replacing lost jobs with high-quality positions and a “desire for growth,” and he says it’s highly important for city leaders to be on the same page on which economic sector — or sectors — should be focal points.
+Toland says he is pleased with the overall willingness he saw Monday to move forward with economic development, replacing lost jobs with high-quality positions and a “desire for growth,” and even though the state has its recruitment network in place and actively seeking business partners, he says it’s highly important for city leaders to be on the same page on which economic sector — or sectors — should be focal points.

-Emporia City Manager Trey Cocking says open facilities can be “strong opportunities” for potential employers.
-He agrees with Toland is the big thing moving forward is “having everyone rowing in the same direction.”
+Cocking agrees with Toland, saying the big thing moving forward is “having everyone rowing in the same direction.”
 He also says Emporia has to position itself as ready for new businesses.

 On FHEA, after Cocking told KVOE News three weeks ago a plan needed to be near approval in three weeks, he says work continues towards a partnership model and a decision point — although no new timeline was announced.